Omo National Park

 Omo National Park is a national park in Ethiopia founded in 1980.
-Located in the Southern Nations, Nationalities, and Peoples' Region on the west bank of the Omo River, the park covers approximately 4,068 square kilometers, about 870 kilometers southwest of Addis Ababa; across the Omo is the Mago National Park and the Tama Wildlife Reserve.
+Located in the South Ethiopia Regional State on the west bank of the Omo River, the park covers approximately 4,068 square kilometers, about 870 kilometers southwest of Addis Ababa; across the Omo is the Mago National Park and the Tama Wildlife Reserve.
 Although an airstrip was recently built near the park headquarters on the Mui River, this park is not easily reachable; the Lonely Planet guide Ethiopia and Eritrea describes Omo National Park as "Ethiopia's most remote park."

 Geography

-Omo National Park is located on the west bank of the Omo River in the lower Omo valley.
+Omo National Park is located on the west bank of the Omo River in the lower Omo Valley.
 The park is 140 km long, stretching from the Neruze River in the south to the Sharum plain in the north, and up to 60 km wide where the Park Headquarters are situated.
 Major land features include the Omo River on the east, the Maji Mountains, the Sharum, and Sai plains to the north and west, and the Illibai plains and Dirga Hills to the south.
 There are three hot springs, and the park is crossed by some rivers, all of which drain into the Omo.
-The Mui River crosses the middle of the park before joining the Omo river.
-Much of the park is at 800m but the southern part by the Neruze river drops to 450 m.
+The Mui River crosses the middle of the park before joining the Omo River.
+Much of the park is at 800m but the southern part by the Neruze River drops to 450 m.
 The highest peak of Maji Mountains which is located within the park is 1,541 m above sea level.

+Flora

+The vegetation of Omo National Park is mostly open savannah, thickets, and riverine woodland that lies near the western banks of the Omo River.
+Species include Ficus sycomorus, Tapura fischeri, Melanodiscus oblongus, Celtis integrifolia, Trichilia roka, Cordia sinensis, Acacia mellifera, and Ziziphus mauritiana.